BZoennchen/supercollider-book/chapters/supercollider/synths.md

 The concept of synth definitions and synth is central to SuperCollider.
 Everything is built around this fundamental concept.
-It can be confusing for beginners because there is a big difference between a synth as we know it from the real world and an instance of ``Synth``.
+It can be confusing for beginners because there is a big difference between a synth as we know it in the real world and an instance of ``Synth``.

 ## Definition

-In the real world a synth is an instrument that can be played.
+In the real world, a synth is an instrument that can be played.
 However, in ``sclang``, we distinguish between the instrument (as a potential/thing) and the played instrument (as a process).
 While the thing is an instance of ``SynthDef``, the process (an executed [signal-flow graph (SFG)](https://en.wikipedia.org/wiki/Signal-flow_graph)) is an instance of ``Synth``.
+If we instanciate a ``Synth``, defined by a specific ``SynthDef`` and its arguments, the signal processing begins and if we destroy the ``Synth`` it stops.

-We do not introduce a new class for each new instrument.
-Instead, each instrument is represented by a function, more precisely by *a unit generator graph function* that realizes *a signal-flow-graph (SFG)*.
+Instead of introducing a new class for each new instrument which would lead to thousand of classes, each instrument is represented by a function, more precisely by *a unit generator graph function* that realizes *a signal-flow-graph (SFG)*.
+``sclang`` borrows this concept from functional programming languages.
 The SFG ultimately defines the instrument.
 At the same time, the synth definition provides an interface to play it.
 We generate synths by calling the defining function with different arguments to do so.